Bristol and District Institution for the Deaf and Dumb, Bristol, Gloucestershire

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Bristol Record Office, 'B' Bond Warehouse, Smeaton Road, Bristol, BS1 6XN.
+- Bristol Record Office, 'B' Bond Warehouse (in the 'Create Centre' section from 3-Dec-2013), Smeaton Road, Bristol BS1 6XN.
 Holdings include Annual reports, Minute Books, Financial Records etc. but no pupil records.

 - Pritchard, D.G., Education and the Handicapped 1760-1960 (1963, Routledge & Kegan Paul)